Academy Capital Management Inc. TX Sells 949 Shares of Mastercard Incorporated (NYSE:MA)

-Academy Capital Management Inc. TX lessened its holdings in shares of Mastercard Incorporated (NYSE:MA – Free Report) by 0.8% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Academy Capital Management Inc. TX decreased its position in Mastercard Incorporated (NYSE:MA – Free Report) by 0.8% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 123,673 shares of the credit services provider’s stock after selling 949 shares during the quarter.
-Mastercard makes up approximately 10.4% of Academy Capital Management Inc. TX’s investment portfolio, making the stock its 2nd largest position.
-Academy Capital Management Inc. TX’s holdings in Mastercard were worth $48,963,000 at the end of the most recent quarter.
+Mastercard comprises approximately 10.4% of Academy Capital Management Inc. TX’s investment portfolio, making the stock its 2nd biggest position.
+Academy Capital Management Inc. TX’s holdings in Mastercard were worth $48,963,000 at the end of the most recent reporting period.

-A number of other institutional investors have also recently bought and sold shares of MA.
-Strategic Investment Solutions Inc. IL acquired a new position in Mastercard during the first quarter worth approximately $25,000.
-GeoWealth Management LLC acquired a new position in Mastercard during the second quarter worth approximately $26,000.
-Hibernia Wealth Partners LLC acquired a new position in Mastercard during the third quarter worth approximately $27,000.
-Bollard Group LLC acquired a new position in Mastercard during the second quarter worth approximately $29,000.
-Finally, Mascoma Wealth Management LLC acquired a new position in shares of Mastercard in the third quarter valued at approximately $38,000.
+Several other institutional investors and hedge funds also recently made changes to their positions in the company.
+Naviter Wealth LLC grew its position in Mastercard by 31.1% during the second quarter.
+Naviter Wealth LLC now owns 4,582 shares of the credit services provider’s stock worth $1,802,000 after buying an additional 1,087 shares in the last quarter.
+Mendel Money Management grew its position in Mastercard by 1.8% during the second quarter.
+Mendel Money Management now owns 2,133 shares of the credit services provider’s stock worth $839,000 after buying an additional 37 shares in the last quarter.
+Klingman & Associates LLC grew its position in Mastercard by 5.9% during the second quarter.
+Klingman & Associates LLC now owns 7,433 shares of the credit services provider’s stock worth $2,923,000 after buying an additional 411 shares in the last quarter.
+Neo Ivy Capital Management bought a new stake in Mastercard during the second quarter worth $1,196,000.
+Finally, Armstrong Fleming & Moore Inc bought a new position in shares of Mastercard in the 2nd quarter valued at $315,000.
 Institutional investors and hedge funds own 74.94% of the company’s stock.

-Mastercard (NYSE:MA – Get Free Report) last released its quarterly earnings data on Thursday, October 26th.
-The credit services provider reported $3.39 earnings per share for the quarter, beating the consensus estimate of $3.21 by $0.18.
+Mastercard (NYSE:MA – Get Free Report) last posted its quarterly earnings data on Thursday, October 26th.
+The credit services provider reported $3.39 earnings per share for the quarter, topping the consensus estimate of $3.21 by $0.18.
 Mastercard had a return on equity of 188.83% and a net margin of 44.85%.
-The company had revenue of $6.53 billion for the quarter, compared to the consensus estimate of $6.53 billion.
-During the same quarter last year, the business posted $2.68 EPS.
-Mastercard’s revenue for the quarter was up 13.5% on a year-over-year basis.
-As a group, sell-side analysts expect that Mastercard Incorporated will post 12.17 EPS for the current fiscal year.
+The firm had revenue of $6.53 billion during the quarter, compared to analyst estimates of $6.53 billion.
+During the same period last year, the company posted $2.68 EPS.
+The business’s quarterly revenue was up 13.5% on a year-over-year basis.
+As a group, equities research analysts expect that Mastercard Incorporated will post 12.17 earnings per share for the current year.

-Mastercard declared that its board has authorized a stock buyback program on Tuesday, December 5th that allows the company to repurchase $11.00 billion in shares.
-This repurchase authorization allows the credit services provider to purchase up to 2.9% of its shares through open market purchases.
-Shares repurchase programs are often an indication that the company’s management believes its stock is undervalued.
+Mastercard declared that its Board of Directors has authorized a share repurchase program on Tuesday, December 5th that allows the company to repurchase $11.00 billion in outstanding shares.
+This repurchase authorization allows the credit services provider to reacquire up to 2.9% of its stock through open market purchases.
+Stock repurchase programs are generally a sign that the company’s leadership believes its shares are undervalued.

 Mastercard Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, February 9th.
-Investors of record on Tuesday, January 9th will be issued a dividend of $0.66 per share.
-This is an increase from Mastercard’s previous quarterly dividend of $0.57.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, February 9th.
+Stockholders of record on Tuesday, January 9th will be given a $0.66 dividend.
 The ex-dividend date of this dividend is Monday, January 8th.
+This is a positive change from Mastercard’s previous quarterly dividend of $0.57.
 This represents a $2.64 annualized dividend and a dividend yield of 0.60%.
 Mastercard’s dividend payout ratio (DPR) is 23.00%.

 Mastercard Company Profile